Language selection

 Targets

-Canada has made considerable progress protecting our oceans and meeting our marine conservation targets.
-Canada is also a vocal advocate for advancing the protection of our global ocean.
+Canada has made great progress in conserving the ocean and reaching our marine conservation targets.
+Canada is also a strong supporter and advocate for ocean protection around the world.
+To date, Canada has conserved 15.54% of the ocean.

 In 2010, Parties to the United Nations Convention on Biological Diversity (UN CBD) committed to the Strategic Plan for Biodiversity 2011-2020, including Aichi Biodiversity Targets.
 Aichi Target 11 committed CBD Parties to conserving 10% of coastal and marine areas globally through effectively managed systems of marine protected areas (MPAs) and other effective area-based conservation measures (OECMs) by 2020.
 In support of this global target, Canada committed to conserving 10% of coastal and marine areas nationally.

-By 2019, by working with provinces, territories, Indigenous Peoples, marine industry stakeholders, environmental non-government organizations, academia and local communities, Canada had protected and conserved nearly 14% (13.81%) - surpassing its 10% target for 2020 and committed to conserving 30% of our oceans by 2030.
+By 2019, by working with provinces, territories, Indigenous Peoples, marine industry stakeholders, environmental non-government organizations, academia and local communities, Canada had protected and conserved nearly 14% (13.81%) - surpassing its 10% target for 2020 and committed to working towards conserving 30% of our ocean by 2030.

 In 2020, Canada joined the Global Ocean Alliance and the High Ambition Coalition for Nature and People, which advocates and provides support for the conservation of at least 30% of the world's oceans through the establishment of MPAs and OECMs by 2030.